Andermann syndrome: Treatment

 Currently, no cure is known, but some symptoms may be treated, such as neuroleptics for the psychiatric problems.

 Prognosis

 The prognosis is poor.
 Patients are usually wheelchair bound by their 20s and die by their 30s.

 Prevalence

 The prevalence rate has been estimated to be less than one per 1,000,000 worldwide, and is much more common in the French-Canadian population of the Saguenay and Lac-St-Jean regions of Quebec, Canada, where it has a frequency of about one in 2100 in live births, and a carrier rate of one in 23.
+This genetic disease, along with the SLC12A6 mutation, has also been described in Turkey, Algeria, Tanzania, Bulgaria and Norway.